 FPIs and FVCI can also contribute to the LLP’s capital in India.

-Schedule four of the TISPRO regulations permit an NRI to invest on a non-repatriation basis, in the LLP’s capital, without any bar.
-NRIs are also permitted to invest through contribution to the capital of proprietary or a firm in India and partnership firms that are incorporated outside India and are owned and controlled by OCIs or NRIs.
+Schedule four of the TISPRO regulations permits an NRI to invest on a non-repatriation basis, in the LLP’s capital, without any bar.
+NRIs are also permitted to invest through contributions to the capital of proprietary or a firm in India and partnership firms that are incorporated outside India and are owned and controlled by OCIs or NRIs.
 The above schedule also clarifies the investment mode to be pursued by an NRI while investing in India on a non-repatriation basis.
 There are manners in which the amount payable towards the consideration, in case NRI invests in non-repatriation basis can be conducted;

 - Through direct investment via inward remittance from abroad (with proper banking channel).

 - Through funds held in NRE (non-resident external) or FCNR (B) (foreign currency non-resident – bank).

 - Through NRO (non-resident ordinary) account maintained as per the deposit regulations.